 Cybersecurity risk oversight continues to remain a top priority for the Board of Directors.
 The Board of Directors is responsible for oversight of Unisys' information security program, including compliance and risk management, and the review of cybersecurity risks.
-The Security and Risk Committee (S&RC), a Board committee comprised entirely of independent directors, assists the Board in these oversight responsibilities.
+The Security and Risk Committee (S&RC), a Board committee comprised entirely of independent directors, assists the Board of Directors in these oversight responsibilities.
+Additionally, the Audit and Finance Committee has general oversight over Unisys' cybersecurity as it relates to responsibility for Unisys' internal audit function, including cybersecurity practices, compliance with legal and regulatory requirements, and internal control over financial reporting.

-The S&RC's responsibilities include:

-- · reviewing crisis preparedness and incident response plans; - monitoring Unisys' enterprise risk profile and its ongoing and potential exposure to risks of various types;

-- reviewing summaries of any incidents or activities; - reviewing reports or presentations from management or advisors, including third-party experts, regarding the management of enterprise risk programs; - periodically meeting with the CISO and Chief Privacy Officer (CPO); and - periodically briefing the full Board of Directors on cybersecurity matters.
+The S&RC's responsibilities include monitoring Unisys' enterprise risk profile and its ongoing and potential exposure to risks of various types and reviewing crisis preparedness; incident response plans; summaries of any incidents or activities; and reports or presentations from management or advisors, including third-party experts, regarding the management of enterprise risk program.
+The S&RC periodically meets with the CISO and Chief Privacy Officer (CPO) and briefs the full Board of Directors on cybersecurity matters.

-Our S&RC chair previously served as the Chief Information Officer of a large healthcare company from 2011 to 2020 and as a Global Chief Information Officer at another company from 2004 to 2011.
-Other members of the S&RC have over forty years of executive and operational leadership experience at several global technology and telecommunications companies.
+Our S&RC chair has previously served in the role of Chief Information Officer at two large companies for over 15 years.
+Other members of the S&RC have extensive years of executive and operational leadership experience at several global technology and telecommunications companies.